 This first publication of MAN lists the old varieties of apples cultivated in the traditional orchards of the West Midlands and the neighbouring parts of Wales.
 It includes dessert and culinary apples available for sale by nurseries, but excludes purely cider apples.
 There are alphabetical lists of ‘local’ apples, with a brief account of each variety, arranged by county or region where they are thought to have originated.
 Also listed are varieties extensively grown in our area in the past and still to be found in local farm orchards.
 Seventy nine are listed and described and are accompanied by twenty beautiful colour photographs.
 Priced at £4, or £5 with post and packing, this very attractive and informative booklet will be on sale at all the events which MAN attends.
-Alternatively download an order form as a Word document or as a PDF.
+You can buy it here (see Shop)

 Apples of Uncommon Character by Rowan Jacobsen a beautiful American book that includes many British varieties that went across the pond as well many US varieties ISBN 9781620402276 available from amazon.co.uk

 The Tradescants’ Orchard, by Barrie Juiper and Hanneke Grootenboer, Bodleian Library, Oxford, 2014, ISBN 978 1 85124 277 1

 Regrettably, most of the following are either rare historical sources of very high value or more modern books now out of print and difficult to obtain except on loan from Libraries.

 Pomona Herefordiensis by Thomas Andrew Knight, published by W. Bulmer 1811 Agricultural Society of Herefordshire.
 One of the first Pomological books with illustration of 30 varieties.